atroxaper/p6-LogP6-Blog-Example/README.md

 Note that we have logging code in the module but it does not prevent testing.
 For now, it is because default log level is error and we do not use it in DbCache.
-But if you want then you will need to `turn off` the default logger.
+But if needed, it is possible to `turn off` the default logger.
 It can be done by the `cliche` routine call:
 `cliche(:name(''), :matcher(/.*/), :replace))`.
-The meaning of this expression will be clear later.
+The meaning of this expression is explained later.

 Integrate DbCache to Prime now: